10 Tishrei 5778 – 29 September, 2017

 vv.
 29-34: additional restrictions

 From the foregoing, the first thing that needs to be noted is that the Biblical Feast relates to a Day of Atonements, not a single atonement, but multiple atonements.
 This is clear from the Hebrew, but mistranslated in English.
-This is made clear by the need for atonement to be made for the priests and atonement to be made for the people.

 The second thing that arises from the Biblical text is that atonement needs to be made for the priests and the people.
 The people cannot atone for themselves.
 The traditional perspective relating to this prophetic holiday is that “we” are responsible to atone for our sins by afflicting our body (by fasting), rather than afflicting our soul (agonizing over the sin that has separated us from God and requires the death of a substitute in our place, as indicated in Lev.
 16).
 But, it is a day that atonement shall be made for us (not by us) to cleanse us (Lev.
 16:30).